caitlincoffey/Movement-Synthesizer/index.md

 # Contributing

-As of now, the Movement Synthesizer lives on a Matlab livescript and does not have an immediate path to get the accelerometer data to the livescript.
-In addition, the livescript runs manually (e.g. it will not run automatically after receiving new data).
-To make this project more accessible, these are the next steps our team (or you!) can take to achieve our goal:
+As of now, the Movement Synthesizer lives on a Matlab livescript, and there is not an immediate path to get the accelerometer data onto the livescript.
+Additionally, the livescript runs manually (e.g. it will not run automatically after receiving new data).
+To make this project more accessible to users, these are the next steps our team (or you!) can take:

 - Create a smartphone app (Android + IOS) that gathers accelerometer data and uses the algorithms mentioned in the [Algorithm Development](/Movement-Synthesizer/algorithms) to process the data
 - Test the algorithm on specific patterns of behavior, such as marching
 - Add more complexity to the chord selection process (perhaps using Machine Learning to select chords rather than at random?)
+  - Improving the current design of the chord selection algorithm would help make the music more unique and entertaining than it is right now.
+As of now, the chords are selected randomly.
+Modern music does not do this; chords are carefully selected based on at least the 5-10 previous chords.
+Making a complex algorithm to select the chords (rather than doing so at random) would allow the music to have more rhythm and make more sense.

 # References
 Our references are listed [here](https://caitlincoffey.github.io/Movement-Synthesizer/references).
 This is not mentioned in our references, but we would like to thank the QEA teaching team for their help and support throughout this project!